theFlawlessHack/ushor-density-matrices-python/README.md

 # Use of density matrices to study observations of the U.S. House of Representatives

+Bonjour, Density Matrices.
+In this project, a python script was created to study the observations of previous U.S. House of Representative election parties and make predictions on (1) the probability of that a party that was in the majority before an election would become a minority party afterward (and vice versa) and (2) the probability that a party that was not represented in the U.S. House of Representatives before an election would have representation there afterward.

 ## Abstract
 A density matrix is a matrix that describes the statistical state of a system.
 Traditionally in physics, the density matrix is applied when dealing with mixed